Suzy (1936) starring Jean Harlow, Cary Grant, Franchot Tone

 Suzy is the story of an American showgirl who falls in love with a penniless inventor.
 He’s mistakenly shot by a German spy, and presumed dead.
 Fearing for her own life, she flees to Paris, where she meets and falls in love with a World War I French ace pilot.
 But after her philandering husband is injured in battle, she discovers her first husband isn’t dead after all …

-In Paris, she continues working in a cabaret, where a young, handsome, French pilot (Cary Grant) comes in.
+In Paris, she works in a cabaret.
+She meets a young, handsome, French pilot (Cary Grant).
 At first he overshadows her performance, but soon they’re dancing and falling in love.
 Not long after, they’re married.
 He’s not only outgoing and likeable, he’s a son of high society.
 And his father doesn’t approve of the marriage … initially.

-Cary Grant’s character is outgoing and likeable … and selfish, self-centered, and prone to having his father bail him out of trouble.
+Cary Grant’s character is outgoing and likeable … and selfish, self-centered.
+He’s also prone to having his father bail him out of trouble.
 Which the father is fulling expecting to happen again with his new wife.
 But Suzy surprises him … And then she discovers that her first husband is still alive.
 And, the woman who shot him is after her second husband …

 Editorial review of Suzy courtesy of Amazon.com